pabloostos/road-to-ai-agent-engineer-/embeddings-creation/theory.md

-# 🎓 Masterclass: Embeddings Creation with the OpenAI API
+# 🎓 Masterclass: Embeddings Creation with the OpenRouter API

 ## 1. Introduction